-Where the technology is available and a member is attending a meeting by audio or audiovisual link, the Chairperson must ensure that:
+Where the technology is available and a member is attending a meeting by audio or audio-visual link, the Chairperson must ensure that:

-- (a) the technology for the link is available and of suitable quality - (b) procedures for using the technology in the meeting will ensure that: - i. everyone participating in the meeting can hear each other - ii. the member's attendance by audio or audio-visual link does not reduce their accountability or accessibility in relation to the meeting - iii. the requirements of Part 7 of LGOIMA are met - iv. the requirements in these standing orders are met.
+- (a) The technology for the link is available and of suitable quality; - (b) Procedures for using the technology in the meeting will ensure that: - i.
+Everyone participating in the meeting can hear each other; - ii.
+The member's attendance by audio or audio-visual link does not reduce their accountability or accessibility in relation to the meeting; - iii.
+The requirements of Part 7 of LGOIMA are met; and - iv.
+The requirements in these standing orders are met.

-If the Chairperson is attending by audio or audio visual link then chairing duties will undertaken by the deputy chair or a member who is physically present
+If the Chairperson is attending by audio or audio visual link then chairing duties will be undertaken by the deputy chair or a member who is physically present.

-Appendix 7: Process for removing a Chairperson or deputy Chairperson
+Appendix 9: Process for removing a Chairperson or deputy Chairperson from office

-- 1. At a meeting that is in accordance with this clause, a community may remove its Chairperson or deputy Chairperson from office. - 2.
+- 1. At a meeting that is in accordance with this clause, a community board may remove its Chairperson, or deputy Chairperson from office. - 2.
 If a Chairperson or deputy Chairperson is removed from office at that meeting, the community board may elect a new Chairperson or deputy Chairperson at that meeting. - 3.
-A meeting to remove a Chairperson or deputy Chairperson may be called by: - (a) a resolution of the community board; or - (b) a requisition in writing signed by the majority of the total membership of the community board (excluding vacancies). - 4.
-A resolution or requisition must: - (a) specify the day, time, and place at which the meeting is to be held and the business to be considered at the meeting; and - (b) indicate whether or not, if the Chairperson or deputy Chairperson, is removed from office, a new Chairperson or deputy Chairperson is to be elected at the meeting if a majority of the community board (excluding vacancies) so resolves. - 5.
+A meeting to remove a Chairperson, or deputy Chairperson may be called by: - (a) A resolution of the community board; or - (b) A requisition in writing signed by the majority of the total membership of community board (excluding vacancies). - 4.
+A resolution or requisition must: - (a) Specify the day, time, and place at which the meeting is to be held and the business to be considered at the meeting; and - (b) Indicate whether or not, if the Chairperson or deputy Chairperson is removed from office, a new Chairperson or deputy Chairperson is to be elected at the meeting if a majority of the total membership of the community board (excluding vacancies) so resolves. - 5.
 A resolution may not be made and a requisition may not be delivered less than 21 days before the day specified in the resolution or requisition for the meeting. - 6.
-The chief executive must give each member notice in writing of the day, time, place, and business of any meeting called under this clause not less than 14 days before the day specified in the resolution or requisition for the meeting. - A resolution removing a Chairperson or deputy Chairperson carries if a majority of the total membership of the community board (excluding vacancies) votes in favour of the resolution. - cl.
+The chief executive must give each member notice in writing of the day, time, place, and business of any meeting called under this clause not less than 14 days before the day specified in the resolution or requisition for the meeting. - 7.
+A resolution removing a Chairperson or deputy Chairperson carries if a majority of the total membership of the community board (excluding vacancies) votes in favour of the resolution.

+See cl.
 18 Schedule 7, LGA 2002.

-Appendix 8: Workshops
+Appendix 10: Workshops